WHAT IS IVF?

 INTRACYTOPLASMIC SPERM INJECTION

-Also called ICSI, Intracytoplasmic sperm injection is a laboratory method of stunning a sperm, removing it’s tale and injecting it into an oocyte for fertilization.
+Also called ICSI, Intracytoplasmic sperm injection is a laboratory method of stunning a sperm, removing it’s tail and injecting it into an oocyte for fertilization.
 Typically in conjunction with sperm washing and sorting, this allows our embryologists to pair the healthiest sperm with the most viable egg.

 OTHER FERTILITY PROCEDURES